Workplace Harassment Complaints:

 An investigation that reaches a reasonable conclusion through a flawed process can be as problematic as one that gets the conclusion wrong.

 Getting proper legal advice from an Ontario employment lawyer before the investigation begins, not partway through and not after, is consistently the most practical step an employer can take at this stage.
-It is also, consistently, the one that most employers skip.

 - Who conducted the investigation